elenabarry/elenabarry.github.io/README.md

 The number of occurrences N, of each emoji to appear in each label, c, allows a probability, pc, to be estimated.
 Multiple emojis in a tweet are counted.

-The mean of the distribution gives an emoji it’s abuse score
+The mean of the distribution gives an emoji it’s abuse score.

 ## A Worked Example